Fleetrun

 If you don't know the number of an input/output to which the hardware is connected, you can use the following instructions:

-1. Go to the Messages panel, select the Data Messages type, and specify Initial data in the menu below.
+1. Go to the Messages panel, select the Data Messages type, and specify Raw data in the menu below.

 2. Query messages for the interval when the hardware was first turned off and then turned on.